loug38/ScheduleApp/README.md

 npm install -g --save react-native
 ```

-Next, open up android studio.\n
+Next, open up android studio.
-      1: Load the android folder as your project.\n
+      1. Load the android folder as your project.
-      2: Debug build\n
+      2. Debug build
-      3: Go to the root directory of the project and run:\n
+      3. Go to the root directory of the project and run:

 ```sh
 react-native run-android